stadium-software/dropdown-filter/readme.md

 ## Page.Load Event Setup
 1. Drag the "FilterDropdown" script into the Page.Load event
 2. Enter the classname of the FilterDropdown into the *DropDownClassName* input parameter (e.g. my-dropdown-filter)
-3. If you want the filter to be case insensitive, add *false* into the *CaseSensitive* Input Parameter (it's true by default)
+3. By default string comparisons are case sensitive.
+If you want the filter to be case insensitive, add *false* into the *CaseSensitive* input parameter
+4. By default the filter matches strings using *Contains*.
+To change this to *StartsWith*, enter *true* in the into the *StartsWith* input parameter

 ## Customising CSS
-The *filter-dropdown-variables.css* file included in this repo contains a set of variables that can be changed to customise the dropdown filter.
-Follow the steps below to customise your implementation
 1. Open the CSS file called [*filter-dropdown-variables.css*](filter-dropdown-variables.css) from this repo in an editor of your choice (I recommend [VS Code](https://code.visualstudio.com/))
 2. Adjust the variables in the *:root* element as you see fit

 ## Applying the CSS
-How to apply the CSS to your application
 1. Create a folder called *CSS* inside of your Embedded Files in your application
 2. Drag the two CSS files from this repo [*filter-dropdown-variables.css*](filter-dropdown-variables.css) and [*filter-dropdown.css*](filter-dropdown.css) into that folder